Badland Ultralight Grows a Nose Wheel

 Key Takeaways:

-• The Badland ultralight aircraft introduces two major new developments: a robust nosewheel design and lightweight yet strong carbon fiber wing ribs.
+• The Badland ultralight has introduced two significant enhancements: a robust nosewheel design and lightweight carbon fiber wing ribs.

 See a mistake?
 Contact us.